SKehrt/CodeLouisvilleProject/README.md

 I have included three JavaScript functions for alert Boxes pertaining to the informational Buttons: 'About Stephanie', 'Prices' and "Contact Information'.

-I have also included three CSS Selectors - please see: The container/row I used to align the information buttons, the footer with my copyright claim and
+I have also included more than three CSS Selectors including:  the images I chose and included for each cateogry, the container/row I used to align the information buttons and the footer with my copyright claim.